Ghassan Kanafani: Early life

-Kanafani was born in Acre in 1936 to a middle-class Sunni Muslim family.
-He was the third child of Muhammad Fayiz Abd al Razzag, a lawyer who was active in the Palestinian nationalist movement that opposed the British Mandate and its policies of enabling Jewish immigration, and who had been imprisoned on several occasions by the British when Ghassan was still a child.
+Kanafani was born in Acre in 1936 to a middle-class Sunni Muslim family with Kurdish roots.
+He was the third child of A'isha al-Salim and Muhammad Fayiz Abd al-Razzag Kanafani, a lawyer who was active in the Palestinian nationalist movement that opposed the British Mandate and its policies of enabling Jewish immigration, and who had been imprisoned on several occasions by the British when Ghassan was still a child.
 Ghassan received his early education in a French Catholic missionary school in the city of Jaffa.

 In May, when the outbreak of hostilities in the 1948 Arab–Israeli War spilled over into Acre, Kanafani and his family were forced into exile, joining the Palestinian exodus.
 In a letter to his own son written decades later, he recalled the intense shame he felt on observing, aged 10, the men of his family surrendering their weapons to become refugees.
 After fleeing some 17 km north to neighbouring Lebanon, they finally settled in Damascus, Syria.
 They were relatively poor; the father set up a small lawyer's practice, with the family income being supplemented by the boys' part-time work.
 There, Kanafani completed his secondary education, receiving a United Nations Relief and Works Agency for Palestine Refugees (UNRWA) teaching certificate in 1952.
 He was first employed as an art teacher for some 1,200 displaced Palestinian children in a refugee camp, where he began writing short stories in order to help his students contextualize their situation.